lupyuen/lupyuen.github.io/src/wisgate.md

 # WisGate D4H Hardware

-WisGate D4H is essentially a Raspberry Pi 4 + LoRaWAN Concentrator inside a sturdy IP30 box.
+WisGate D4H is essentially a Raspberry Pi 4 + LoRaWAN Concentrator in a sturdy IP30 box.

 It exposes the same ports and connectors as a Raspberry Pi 4: Ethernet port, USB 2 and 3 ports, USB-C power, microSD Card.